 LIFE OF VENKAT

-An accountant by profession, he held a senior position with Deloitte’s in London before he got bored with number-crunching and decided he wanted to “get his fingers dirty”.
-He entered the mining business dramatically when he was parachuted in to Ghana in 1999 to help out at Ashanti Goldfields.
-He signed on full-time as financial director and became CFO in AngloGold Ashanti after the merger of the two companies in 2004.
+He’s an accountant who decided life as a bean counter with Deloitte in London was boring.
+So he decided to get “his hands dirty” in the real world, which he did in dramatic style when he was “parachuted in” to Ghana in 1999 to help dig the former Ashanti Goldfields out of a crisis.
+He signed on full-time as financial director and stayed with the ship, becoming CFO for AngloGold Ashanti after the merger with AngloGold in 2004.
 He took over as AngloGold Ashanti CEO in May 2013.

 - Web Address: www.anglogoldashanti.com